Please Know...

 When that addicted person is in front of you as your patient, you are their ONLY hope for healing...

-I've known Amy from almost day one of my visits to Kensington.
-Here's a picture of her from before drug use.
+I've known Amy since the first day of my visits to Kensington.
+Here's a picture of her before drug use.

-On Wednesday, May 6, 2020, I wrote this blog about Amy under the blog name "Allison."
+I wrote this blog about Amy under the name Allison on Wednesday, May 6, 2020.

 Allison at Episcopal: "Get Out of My Emergency Room!"

-It would have been better for Amy if that nurse had encouraged her to stay in the E.R. and not tell her to leave.
+It would have been better for Amy if that nurse had encouraged her to stay in the E.R. instead of telling her to leave.

 Here is Amy now during a recent interview with AML Films: